Company: Bernie Lau Productions

 Advanced: Fair

-Time to benefit: Not immediate for
+Time to benefit: Not immediate for most people.

 The need to buy additional tapes to understand this one: Possibly